A Friend of the Family (miniseries): Casting

 The show also stars Anna Paquin as Mary Ann Broberg, Jan's mother.
 The recurring cast includes Austin Stowell as FBI Agent Peter Walsh, who is determined to return Jan to her family; Patrick Fischler as Garth Pincock, Bannock County's district attorney; Bree Elrod as Jennifer Ferguson, Berchtold's lawyer; Philip Ettinger as Joe Berchtold, Robert's brother; and Ella Jay Basco as Sofia.
-In the show's final episode, Jan Broberg makes a cameo as Dr. Carr, a therapist who worked with her family.
-Broberg had previously worked as an actor and loved the profession.
-She considered her appearance in A Friend of the Family freeing; she said she felt she was "able to give [her] younger self a path" and console her father, who she thought never truly forgave himself.
+Jan Broberg, who is an actress herself, appears twice in the show.
+At the start of the show, she introduces herself and explains her story.
+This was done to assure viewers that she survives and to lend credibility to the narrative, as the events depicted are, according to Lacy, "nearly unbelievable, unless someone says, 'This happened.
+In the final episode, Broberg makes a cameo as Dr. Carr, a therapist who worked with her family.
+She referred to her appearance in A Friend of the Family as freeing; she explained that it gave her the opportunity to guide her younger self and offer consolation to her father, who she thought never truly forgave himself.

 Filming and design

-A Friend of the Family was primarily filmed in the Atlanta metropolitan area and some scenes were filmed in Los Angeles, California.
-Principal photography took place from February to August 2022.
-While filming the scene in which Berchtold drugs Broberg, the crew focused on ensuring the then 11-year-old Yancey felt safe; according to Antosca, "You're asking a very young actress to go to a really intense emotional place.
-So I was very scared by getting that right, giving her what she needed to do her best work but protecting her".
-The show depicts the Broberg family's normal life, including birthdays, church visits, and vacations.
-The design takes inspiration from Classical Realism films of the 1970s, including Badlands (1973) and Alice Doesn't Live Here Anymore (1974).
+A Friend of the Familys design takes inspiration from Classical Realism films of the 1970s, including Badlands (1973) and Alice Doesn't Live Here Anymore (1974).
 Production designer John D. Kretschmer was influenced by his own Protestant home in North Carolina, which he deemed similar to Broberg's neighborhood.
 The production team recreated the Broberg family's house in Atlanta: they renovated a home atop a hill that was "a surprising visual match" by replicating the windows and floor plan.
-There was not much information available about Berchtold's house but Kretschmer knew he was wealthy, and owned a piano and a plethora of games.
+There was not much information available about Berchtold's house but Kretschmer knew he was wealthy and owned a piano and a plethora of games.
 The team used police reports to model the GMC 260 automobile he drove.
 Yancey and Grace wore some of Broberg's clothes from the period.
 In the final episode, Grace wears a reproduction of a dress Jan Broberg wore in a photograph.
+A Friend of the Family was primarily filmed in the Atlanta metropolitan area and some scenes were filmed in Los Angeles, California.
+Principal photography took place from February to August 2022.
+While filming the scene in which Berchtold drugs Broberg, the crew focused on ensuring the then 11-year-old Yancey felt safe.